How to Improve your Motorhome’s Fuel Efficiency

 man organising garage storage

-Check out our blog about motorhome weight and payload in New Zealand for some further advice on how to avoid overloading yours.
+Check out our blog about motorhome weight and payload in New Zealand for further advice on avoiding overloading yours.

 Improving fuel efficiency is a hot topic with the current cost of fossil fuels and the increasing awareness of its effects on the environment.
 Electric vehicles are likely to be some years away before becoming a regular feature in the world of motorhomes.
 Until then, we all need to do what we can to preserve the magic of motorhoming.